Characterizing the Resilience and Sensitivity of Polyurethane Vision-Based Tactile Sensors: SENSOR CHARACTERIZATION

 First, the sensor is pressed against the ridged surface with a known period and amplitude.
 We record 500 frames of RGB image data at 30 frames per second at a resolution of 640x480 pixels.
 We record another 500 frames with the sensor unloaded.
 The sequences of 500 frames are averaged to mitigate the effects of random noise, yielding one unloaded image and one loaded image.

 We then preprocess the images to clean the signal.
-First, we perform background subtraction between the unloaded and loaded frames, $I_{delta} = I_{loaded} - I_{unloaded}$, to isolate the changes observed due to sensor gel deformation.
+First, we perform background subtraction between the unloaded and loaded frames, $\Delta I = I_{loaded} - I_{unloaded}$, to isolate the changes observed due to sensor gel deformation.
 Next, the image is spatially filtered to remove low-frequency artifacts and high-frequency noise using a difference of Gaussians method.
+This involves defining two Gaussian kernels: a narrow kernel to smooth high-frequency noise, and a wide kernel to isolate low-frequency artifacts like uneven lighting:

+where the standard deviation $\sigma$ determines the smoothing extent.
+To obtain the final filtered image $D(x,y)$, we convolve the delta image $\Delta I(x,y)$ with the difference of the two Gaussian kernels:

 Finally, the image is cropped to limit effects caused by camera distortion and the edges of the gel.

 To quantify the sensor's spatial response, we perform a series of one-dimensional Fast Fourier Transforms across each row of pixels spanning the ridged pattern for each color channel, centering to eliminate the DC component.
 We then calculate power spectrums and average across all rows and channels to obtain a single non-normalized power spectral density (PSD) for the sensor's signal.
 We use this spectrum to calculate spatial sensitivity using a Signal-to-Noise Ratio (SNR).
 The noise floor is obtained by recording the PSD on a flat, ridgeless surface.
-Next, we calculate signal power $P_{signal}$ for a ridged surface as the summed power of the two frequency bins closest to the the known ridge frequency.
+Next, we calculate signal power $P_{signal}$ for a ridged surface as the summed power of the two frequency bins closest to the known ridge frequency.
 We define the noise power $P_{noise}$ as the summed power of the corresponding frequency bins from the spectrum of the flat surface (Fig. \ref{fig:img_processing}).
 Finally, we calculate SNR in decibels (dB) as follows: